Developing a certification examination FAQs

 Microsoft Office Specialist (MOS)

-In the MOS 2016 exams, each item has a button to ‘Leave feedback after exam’.
-From your comments, it appears that after your exam ended, you were taken to the review screen where you are able to give feedback about specific items in the exam.
-During this process, you are given 7 minutes to provide feedback (refer to the ).
+In the Microsoft Office Specialist exams, each item has a button to ‘Leave feedback after exam’.
+If you see exam items after your exam ends, you were taken to the review screen where you are able to give feedback about specific items in the exam.
+During this process, you are given 7 minutes to provide feedback.
 Any actions taken during that review do not affect the answers already submitted by the exam engine as your results have already been stored.

-JVIDÊÓƵ’s system is designed to recognize when the MOS Master Certification criteria has been met.
-The candidate should see the MOS Master Certification listed in their transcript.
-However, the Master designation will not show on reports for the CATC as it is not a certification examination itself.
+JVIDÊÓÆµ’s system is designed to recognize when the MOS Associate or Expert Certification criteria has been met.
+The candidate should see the MOS Associate or Expert Certification listed in their transcript.
+However, these designations will not show on reports for the CATC as they are not certification examination themselves.

 Learning materials

-Both GMetrix practice tests and JVIDÊÓƵ’s certification exams test on the content within the exam’s objective domain.
+Both CertPREP practice tests and JVIDÊÓÆµ’s certification exams test on the content within the exam’s objective domain.
 GMetrix strives to dedicate the same number of test questions on an objective as does the certification exam.
 Practice test questions are about the same level of difficulty as the certification exam questions.

 Given the exam time limits, neither the certification exam nor the practice test can possibly cover everything found in all of the objectives.
 For example, one objective might require that a student know skills A, B, and C. The certification exam may test on skill A. The practice test may only test on skill B. In other instances, the certification exam and practice test cover the same skills.
 The degree to which they correlate exactly varies and is proprietary.

 A test candidate should have a strong knowledge of the entire objective domain to pass the certification exam.
-Passing a practice test is a valuable indicator of this knowledge, however, to increase certification success we recommend test candidates incorporate in their test preparation both JVIDÊÓƵ Learning Materials and GMetrix Practice Tests.
+Passing a practice test is a valuable indicator of this knowledge, however, to increase certification success we recommend test candidates incorporate in their test preparation both JVIDÊÓÆµ Learning Materials and CertPREP Practice Tests.

-Most teachers recommend that their students pass the GMetrix exams with an 80-90% before attempting the certification exam.
+Most teachers recommend that their students pass each of the CertPREP Practice Tests with an 80-90% before attempting the certification exam.
+There are usually at least two tests per title.
 It is important, however, that test candidates do not rely solely on practice tests for their only source of preparation.
 While obtaining a high practice test score may indicate one’s readiness to take the certification exam it does not guarantee test candidates will pass the certification exam.

 Exam prep